 Vitamins and minerals: the basics

-- minerals like calcium, iron, iodine and zinc.
+- minerals like calcium, iodine, iron and zinc.

-The best way for your child to get enough vitamins and minerals is by eating a wide variety of foods from the five healthy food groups:
+The best way for your child to get enough vitamins and minerals is by eating a wide variety of foods from the 5 healthy food groups:

-Our bodies absorb vitamins, minerals and other nutrients better when they come from food, rather than from vitamin and mineral supplements.
+Most vitamins, minerals and other nutrients are absorbed better when they come from food, rather than from vitamin and mineral supplements.